 This retinol seems to have taken over the skincare world, because every Instagrammer I follow who’s even remotely interested in skincare, has this cream.
 This cream has 1% retinol in it – which is pretty high, but like many of Drunk Elephant’s other products, it also has peptides in it.
 In addition, there’s also vitamin F to not make the cream as drying and irritating.

-If you use any retinol regularly enough you’ll probably see similar results from most of them, so any affordable retinol cream is a dupe, in my opinion.
-But here’s more closely comparable dupes!
+If you use any retinol regularly enough you’ll probably see similar results from most of them, so any affordable retinol cream is a great alternative, in my opinion.
+But here’s some amazing retinols I’m obsessed with (and they’re affordable)!

 This retinol cream is a favorite among dermatologists and a lot of celebrities swear by this product.
 Infact, Kim Kardashian uses this cream and loves it!
 It’s budget friendly and a great retinol cream, and has squalane in it to hydrate your skin and not have intense dryness and irritation which retinol is infamous for.

-BUT, this retinol doesn’t have the same ingredients as the Drunk Elephant retinol cream, but its’s a great dupe nonetheless.
+BUT, this retinol doesn’t have the same ingredients as the Drunk Elephant retinol cream, but it’s a great alternative nonetheless.

-Now, I know what you’re saying, $56 isn’t much of a dupe is it?
+Now, I know what you’re saying, $56 isn’t much of an alternative, is it?
 BUT, like Drunk Elephant’s retinol cream, this eye cream has retinol, peptides, niacinamide, and plant extracts so it’s a very, very close to to the A-Passioni retional cream.

 4. Drunk Elephant C-Firma Day Serum – $80